 Accommodations in Ravenna

-Casa Masoli: A boutique bed&breakfast in a beautiful historic residence dating back to the 19th century.
+• Casa Masoli: A boutique bed&breakfast in a beautiful historic residence dating back to the 19th century.
 The plus: the breakfast room is decorated with frescoes.
-Ideal for couples loving tradition and uniqueness.
+It is ideal for couples who love tradition and uniqueness.

-Palazzo Bezzi: Tastefully decorated with modern furniture, nearby the mosaics, and all attractions: The plus: internal patio, Spa, and wellness center.
+• Palazzo Bezzi: Tastefully decorated with modern furniture, it is near the mosaics and all attractions.
+The plus: internal patio, Spa, and wellness center.
 Ideal for couples.

 Where to eat